 This course is an introduction to graphic design and communications through print and digital media.
-Students will develop skills in document layout by creating adds, business cards, and other publications using Adobe InDesign.
-A major part of the course is devoted to developing digital drawing and painting skills, digital effects and collages in Adobe Photoshop.
-Students also learn foundations of vector graphics in Adobe Illustrator, and 3D architectural drawing in Sketchup.
+Students will develop skills in document layout by creating ads, business cards, and other publications using Adobe InDesign.
+Students will develop digital drawing and painting skills, use digital effects, and create collages in Adobe Photoshop.
+Students also learn foundations of vector graphics in Adobe Illustrator and may begin to create animation using Adobe Animate.
 T-shirts, buttons, and mugs are also produced by students. \ A fee is involved to assist in covering the cost of supplies.